bufbuild/protobuf-es/docs/src/content/docs/getting-started.md

 - [Plugin options](/plugin-options/): Change the generated target, import style, JSON typing, and more.
 - [Generated code](/generated-code/): See how messages, enums, services, maps, oneofs, and extensions are represented.
 - [Working with messages](/working-with-messages/): Learn the main runtime APIs.
+- [Examples](/examples/): Apply the generated code in practical patterns.

 ## Protocol Buffers in brief